-The Linear Stage Bundle is a complete package that includes a linear stage and an interface board, which facilitate quick integration into laboratory setups and other experimental applications.
+The Linear Stage Bundle is a complete package that includes the ELL7 linear stage, which is also sold separately.
+The ELL7K package facilitates quick integration of the linear stage into laboratory setups and other experimental applications.
 It also provides a convenient means to evaluate incorporating this technology into OEM applications.